sciencemesh/nc-sciencemesh/README.md

 # Before running tests

 * add this app to your Nextcloud instance as /apps/sciencemesh
-* run `php -S localhost:8080` in the root of your nextcloud folder (or run it with Apache / nginx / MAMP / etc)
+* run `php -S localhost:8080` in the root of your nextcloud folder (or run it with Apache / nginx / MAMP / etc.)
 * create a user 'tester' (password e.g. '123')
 * log in and enable the 'sciencemesh' app
 * in your local reva checkout, run: